-Setting of Baseline and Restating of data
+Setting of baseline and restating of data

-Essentra's baseline year for scope 1 and 2 emissions, materials from sustainable sources and waste metrics are 2019.
-For scope 3 emissions the baseline is 2022.
+Essentra's baseline year for scope one and two emissions, materials from sustainable sources and waste metrics are 2019.
+For scope three emissions the baseline is 2022.

 Emissions, energy, water and waste data will be restated in the annual report for previous years up to and including the baseline year, when there is a material structural change to the business such as an acquisition.
 This materiality is set at >5% of emissions.
-For changes below this 5% threshold, such as the acquisition of a small distribution business, we may not restate the baseline but commentary may be provided in the narrative.
+For changes below this 5% threshold, such as the acquisition of a small distribution business, we will not restate the baseline but commentary may be provided in the narrative.

 New acquisitions are included in our reporting from the date at which they are acquired, where this data is available and deemed robust.
 However, it is recognised that in certain cases, new acquisitions may not have appropriate reporting systems in place at the date of acquisition to allow them to record or disclose their ESG performance data.
 In this case, we will report the ESG data in the following financial year's Annual Report and Accounts.
-If the materiality threshold is met, this will be backdated to the point of ownership and previous years data will be restated to include the new acquisition.
+This will be backdated to the point of ownership and previous years data will be restated to include the new acquisition if it meets the materiality threshold.